The Bankrate promise

 When it comes to transferring debt from one card to another, here are the most important factors to consider:

-- Length of intro period: The best balance transfer credit cards offer up to 21 months or more of a 0 percent intro APR on transferred balances.
+- Length of the intro period: The best balance transfer credit cards offer a 0 percent intro APR for up to 21 months on transferred balances.